Erding Air Base: History

 Originally developed as an Air Depot in the early postwar years, the mission of Erding Air Base (later Station) was to provide depot-level maintenance of USAFE and NATO fighters.
 With the opening of Châteauroux-Déols Air Base, France in 1953, Erding became a satellite depot.

 The mission of Erding Air Base was changed in 1956 to training personnel for the newly reconstituted German Air Force (GAF).
 The base was turned over to the GAF on 1 April 1957.
 On 14 December 1957, control of Erding Air Base was returned to the GAF as a front line facility where it hosted various F-104 Starfighter, Panavia Tornado and other fighter squadrons.

 With the creation of NATO in response to Cold War tensions in Europe, USAFE wanted its major air bases in West Germany moved west of the Rhine River to provide greater air defense warning time.
 The establishment of the new bases in the Rhineland-Palatinate diminished the USAF use of Erding.
 It became an air defense facility in 1956 with the assignment of the F-86D equipped 440th Fighter-Interceptor Squadron, a detachment of the 86th Fighter-Interceptor Wing at Landstuhl Air Base until the arrival of the Convair F-102 Delta Dagger in Europe and budget cutbacks in 1960 forced its closure.

 In 1966 with France withdrawing from NATO it left a gap in the air defense network of Europe.
 Operation Creek Ale filled that gap by rotating F-102 interceptors from various squadrons of the 86th Air Division based at Ramstein Air Base.
 Squadrons from Soesterberg Air Base, Zaragoza Air Base, Hahn Air Base, Bitburg Air Base and Ramstein Air Base rotated to Erding for air defense alert.

 With the inactivation of the 86th Air Division in 1970, the 52d Tactical Fighter Group was formed at Erding in 1971 with some of the F-102s on a permanent basis.
 In 1972 the F-102s were withdrawn from Europe and the 52d TFG was inactivated.

-Relegated to Air Station status, Erding hosted temporary duty units of North America-based USAF aircraft though the 1980s for short-term deployments as part of the annual Exercise Reforger.
+Relegated to Air Station status, Erding hosted temporary duty units of North America-based USAF aircraft through the 1980s for short-term deployments as part of the annual Exercise Reforger.

 From 2002 to 2013, the base was home to the GAF's 1st Air Force Maintenance Regiment.
 It is now the location of Weapon System Support Center 1.